 - 6.6.1 The peat landslide risk, and the general mitigation measures described to limit such risk, should be included in any risk register related to construction of the Proposed Scheme, such as that which may accompany the Construction Environment Management Plan (CEMP).
 The locations of concern and suggested mitigations should also form part of any such risk register.
 However, they should not be treated as exhaustive and should be added to if additional specific locations of concern are identified as further data becomes available. - 6.6.2 Table 3 presents a preliminary risk register for the Proposed Scheme, summarising general mitigations for 'Negligible' and 'Slight' risk areas.
-The locations identified as 'Moderate' risk from either peat slide or bog burst are also detailed, with suggested mitigations intended to reduce the residual risk to 'Slight' or 'Negligible', which should be considered in addition to quantitative assessment of stability at these locations.
+The locations identified as 'Moderate' or 'Substantial' risk from either peat slide or bog burst are also detailed, with suggested mitigations intended to reduce the residual risk to 'Slight' or 'Negligible', which should be considered in addition to quantitative assessment of stability at these locations.
+Further locations identified as being at higher potential for peat instability through the preliminary quantitative analysis of stability are also included in the risk register.